 Excited to try these authentic French foods during your next visit to France?
 Keep this article for future reference by saving it to one of your Pinterest boards.

-Author: Marie Gauci is an English to French translator, proofreader, and writer, passionate about her native French culture, cuisine, and history, and eager to share her insight through her writing.
+Contributor: Marie Gauci is an English-to-French translator, proofreader, and writer, passionate about her native French culture, cuisine, and history, and eager to share her insight through her writing.

 Images licensed via Shutterstock